qua-platform/qua-libs/Quantum-Control-Applications/ESR/README.md

-# ESR experiments on an ensemble
+# Electron Spin Resonance (ESR) experiments

 ## Basic Files
+These ESR protocols can be used in a variety of ensemble of defects in solids such as NV.

 These files showcase various ESR experiments that can be done on an ensemble.
 These files were tested in a real setup, but are given as-is with no guarantee.
 While these can serve as a template for new labs or for new experiments, certain adaptations will probably have to be made.